We are proud to have been awarded the Government's top accreditation as an organisation with a positive approach to employing disabled people.

 Our Devizes 24 hour Crime and Communications Centre, which handles 999 and 101 calls, employs an individual with a visual impairment and dyslexia and one of our call handlers is registered blind.
 We work closely with Pluss, a social enterprise which supports people with disabilities find work, and the Down's Syndrome Association's WorkFit service which has helped three people with Downs Syndrome gain volunteering and paid employment opportunities in the Force.

-Nearly 6,000 employers have become Disability Confident nationally, including 33 police forces, but we are the first to have achieved the highest level, based on our strong recruitment and retention record and are keen to share best practice with other employers locally.
+More than 15,000 employers have become Disability Confident nationally, including most police forces, but we were the first to have achieved the highest level, based on our strong recruitment and retention record and are keen to share best practice with other employers locally.

-If you would like further information about our work on diversity and inclusion and current opportunities for people with disabilities within the Force, please contact Sergeant Annie Pursey in our Diversity & Inclusion team email@example.com
+If you would like further information about our work on diversity and inclusion and current opportunities for people with disabilities, please contact our Positive Action team email@example.com